-This is a permanent twelve-month academic librarian appointment; salary is commensurate with qualifications and experience.
+This is a twelve-month fixed-term appointment, with the possibility of two additional one-year appointments contingent on continued funding and performance.
+Salary is commensurate with qualifications and experience.
 Standard state benefits of annual leave, sick leave, and State or optional retirement plan.
 At the University of North Carolina at Chapel Hill, librarians enjoy the benefit of academic status and are members of the faculty council.

-Review of applications will begin on July 15, 2011.
+Review of applications will begin on April 1, 2011.
 Applications will be accepted until the position is filled, but preference will be given to applications received by the begin review date.
-Recent graduates are encouraged to apply.